31st G8 summit: Accomplishments

-No agreement was reached to address global warming, largely due to U.S. opposition.
-The U.S. did agree to a joint communique stating that global warming exists and that human intervention may at least partially be at fault.
-While the U.S. had previously made such statements, this was the first time it had agreed to a multilateral announcement on the issue.
+No agreement was reached to address global warming, largely due to US opposition.
+The US did agree to a joint communique stating that global warming exists and that human intervention may at least partially be at fault.
+While the US had previously made such statements, this was the first time it had agreed to a multilateral announcement on the issue.

 Breaking with historical practice, the British government had allowed non-governmental organizations to play a key role in deliberations, perhaps prompted by the public pressure of the Make Poverty History movement and Live 8.
 The summit continued the trend of including the developing world in talks.
-The leaders of seven African nations attended, as well as the five leading developing countries: China, India, Brazil, Mexico, and South Africa.
+The leaders of seven African nations attended, as well as the five leading developing countries: China, India, Brazil, Mexico, and, South Africa.

 Infrastructure Consortium for Africa

 The Infrastructure Consortium for Africa (ICA) was established at the Gleneagles summit in 2005.
 In subsequent years, the ICA’s annual meeting is traditionally hosted by the country holding the Presidency of the G8.